WISH STORIES

 What if what you loved most was taken away from you… Would you give up?
 Or fight to take it back?

-Irene is a 72-year-old poet who can no longer write down her beautiful stanzas.
-Due to Parkinson’s disease, her steady hand quivers to the point where her powerful words are mere scribbles on the page.
 Poetry was Irene’s escape from hardship and sadness.
 The South Carolina native eagerly listened to her brother recite the words of great literary minds like Robert Frost.
 She studied the written and spoken word and its power to transform anyone.
-Irene dedicated her life to breathing life into written word for future generations in low income areas of her home state.
+Irene dedicated her life to breathing life into the written word for future generations in low-income areas of her home state.

 The loss of her ability to write comes at an important time for Irene.
 Her alma mater, The Mather School, is celebrating 150 years since its founding.
 Her dream is to commemorate her alma mater with a heartfelt poem that encapsulates its influence on her life.